grumpyjames/birding-almanac/sites/Barnes_WWT.md

 If you reach Peacock Tower Bitternless, you're probably going to stay that way unless you hang around 'til dusk and catch one in flight.
-The Tower is much better for spying on the wader scrape and the grazing marsh; if there are interesting waders on the sight they'll almost certainly be found from the Tower.
+The Tower is much better for spying on the wader scrape and the grazing marsh; if there are interesting waders on the site they'll almost certainly be found from the Tower.

 <figure class="figure">